Sustainability

 Water

 Unlock new opportunities through co-development by leveraging cutting-edge innovations in water and wastewater treatment, as well as resource efficiency and recovery.
-These technological advancements can drive sustainable growth, enhance operational performance, and contribute to both water security and environmental resilience.
+These technological advancements can drive water sustainability in Singapore, enhance operational performance, and contribute to both water security and environmental resilience.

 Low Temperature Membrane-Pervaporation System for High Value Product Concentration